satanasov/phpbbgallery/README.md

     - You can upload pictures
     - You can edit pictures
     - You can delete pictures
- - BBCode - extensio adds the album BBCode
+ - BBCode - extension adds the album BBCode

 #What Does not work (yet)
- - Exif
  - Comments
  - Ratings
  - Image subscription